dotlang/language/README.md

 //short form, when interface has only one method interface1 intr = (x, y) -> x+y;
 interface2 intr2 = x -> x+1;  //you can omit parantheses if you have only one variable
+interface3 intr3 = this.method1; //if method1 confirms to interface3, you can use it as the value

 //long form
 interface1 intr = interface1